grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 ### Extract fields

 Use this transformation to select a source of data and extract content from it in different formats.
-Set the following fields:
+This transformation has the following fields:

 - **Source** - Select the field for the source of data.
 - **Format** - Choose one of the following:
-  - **JSON** - To parse JSON content from the source.
+  - **JSON** - Parse JSON content from the source.
-  - **Key+Value Parse** - To parse content in the format 'a=b' or 'c:d' from the source.
+  - **Key+value pairs** - Parse content in the format 'a=b' or 'c:d' from the source.
-  - **Auto** - To discover fields automatically.
+  - **Auto** - Discover fields automatically.
-- **Replace All Fields** - _(Optional)_ Select this option to hide all other fields and display only your calculated field in the visualization.
+- **Replace All Fields** - (Optional) Select this option to hide all other fields and display only your calculated field in the visualization.
-- **Keep Time** - _(Optional)_ Available only if **Replace All Fields** is true.
+- **Keep Time** - (Optional) Available only if **Replace All Fields** is true.
 Keeps the time field in the output.

-Consider the following data set:
+Consider the following dataset:

 #### Data Set Example